Few people look forward to the process of haggling with a salesperson over a new car.

 What Are Other People Paying?

-As everyone knows, the dealer sticker price can be a "sucker's price."
+As everyone knows, the dealer sticker price can be more a starting point for negotiations than a set-in-stone final price.
 You need to know what others are paying for the same car — and how low you can get the dealer to go off of their sticker price.
-Tools like Edmunds.com's True Market Value® pricing or Zag's Drive Your Dream TrueCar price model can help inform you of just how much wiggle room you have to negotiate and save money.
+Tools like Edmunds.com or the Regions Auto Center powered by TrueCar can help inform you of just how much wiggle room you have to negotiate and save money.

 Go Online to Save